nihpo/SynthHealthData/README.md

 * obtain regulatory approval for new *drugs* and *medical devices*.

-The Platform programmatically generates realistic, 100% scientifically correct, yet fully synthetic people ("SynthPerson").
+The TrialTwin Platform programmatically generates realistic, 100% scientifically correct, yet fully synthetic people ("SynthPerson").
 For each SynthPerson the platform generates a complete synthetic Personal Health Record ("SynthPHR").
 SynthPatients live in a series of geographically-accurate synthetic cities ("SynthCity").
 SynthPatients are then randomly selected to participate in synthetic Clinical Trials ("SynthTrials").